-Each unique product in uAchieve has its own accessibility testing document, which presents the evaluation methods and results of validating testing.
+Testing documentation presents the evaluation methods and results of validated testing.
 For example:

 Download VPAT by product below.

-Yes, all of our products are developed according to Section 508 and WCAG 2.0 standards.
-Areas where we fall short of those standards are outlined in the VPATs for each product.
+Yes, all our products are developed according to Section 508 and WCAG 2.1 standards.
+Areas where we fall short of those standards are outlined in the VPATs and Accessibility Roadmaps for each product.

-Yes, we follow WCAG 2.0 Level AA standards when developing all of our products.
+Yes, we follow WCAG 2.1 Level AA standards when developing all our products.
 Any known issues or places where we fall short of those standards are outlined on the Accessibility Roadmaps page along with approximate timelines for resolution.

 While the Americans With Disabilities Act (or ADA) broadly prohibits discrimination based on disability, we strive for Section 508 compliance since this specifically focuses on federal agencies to make their electronic and information technologies accessible to people with disabilities.

 VPATs and other accessibility documentation are version-controlled—that is, updated with every release.

 The selected document will automatically download or open in a new browser tab.
 Share, print, or save as a PDF.
 (If the VPAT for an earlier release of uAchieve® Degree Audit, Planner, or Schedule Builder is needed, please contact firstname.lastname@example.org.)

 We support all screen readers.
 Software testing may utilize the following: Job Access With Speech (JAWS), NVDA, and Voice Over.